 WMMBA trains and equips “an army” of volunteers to optimize riding conditions on 150+ miles trails around the area, both in the winter for fatbiking and in warmer weather for mountain biking.

-WMMBA maintain 13 trails across the area (and is always looking to build more).
-These trails are located within 45 minutes or so of downtown Grand Rapids and are groomed for fatbiking:
+WMMBA maintain 14 trails across the area (and is always looking to build more).
+These five trails are located within 45 minutes or so of downtown Grand Rapids and are groomed for fatbiking:

 Merrell Trail.
 This 6.4-mile winter single-track trail in Rockford opened in 2012 and quickly became a favorite of local bikers.

 Dragon Trail.
-21.75 miles of this under-construction trail near Hardy Dam and Newaygo State Park are now open and groomed for fatbiking.
-When it’s finished, the Dragon will stretch 50 miles and provide a truly world-class biking experience.
-(You can donate to the fund to finish the trail.)
+45 miles of this trail crossing Hardy Dam and Newaygo State Park are now open and groomed for fatbiking.

 Yankee Springs.
 6.5 miles of this winter single-track trail near Gun Lake are groomed.
 (Additional ungroomed miles lay in wait for more adventurous riders.)